Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

 #  Model Deployment

 Trained model needs to go through "Model Deployment" before it can be integrated into the product and launched.
 Because the software and hardware environment and the connection method between models and business modules may change when the product is launched, the deployed solutions are also varied.
-For example, some schemes convert the trained model to other formats (such as ONNX), and then rely on a specific runtime deployment; some schemes will directly use C/C++ and other languages that can generate native code to re-implement the model, and introduce code optimization in pursuit of hardware adaptation or deployment performance.
+For example, some solutions convert the trained model to other formats (such as ONNX), and then rely on a specific runtime deployment; some solutions will directly use C/C++ or other languages that can generate native code to re-implement the model, and introduce code optimization in pursuit of hardware adaptation or deployment performance.

 OneFlow provides services for the model by docking with the [Triton Inference Server](https://github.com/Triton-inference-server/server).

-OneFlow developers can deploy the model directly through Triton after training the model, use the rich features of Triton, such as Dynamic batching, Model Pipelines and HTTP/gRPC interface, and integrate it into online products quickly and efficiently.
+After training the model, OneFlow's users can deploy the model directly through Triton, use the rich features of Triton, such as Dynamic batching, Model Pipelines, and HTTP/gRPC interface to integrate it into online products quickly and efficiently.

-Contents of this article：
+This document is divided into the following three sections:

-- Quick Start of OneFlow deployment
+- Quick Start
 - Introduction to OneFlow Serving Architecture
-- Analysis of OneFlow Process from Training to Deployment
+- Process from Model Training to Deployment in OneFlow

 ## Quick Start of OneFlow deployment

-The project [OneFlow Serving: Neural Style Transfer](https://oneflow.cloud/#/project/public/code?id=2eec2f768cdfe5709dc4c01e389fd65c) has been prepared on OneFlow Cloud.
-Referring to the description, developers can deploy the project with one click and view the running result.
+[OneFlow Serving: Neural Style Transfer](https://oneflow.cloud/#/project/public/code?id=2eec2f768cdfe5709dc4c01e389fd65c) is available on OneFlow Cloud.
+By referring to the project description, you can deploy the project and see the running result with just one click.

 ![](./imgs/oneflow-serving-demo.png)